boldbi/boldbi-docker/README.md

 3. Replace the example.com with your domain name.

-4. Place the certificate and key file in your host directory which you mounted on the Bold BI application to store Nginx configuration. i.e. The directory path replaced with `<host_path_for_nginx_config>` value in the advanced docker run command.
+4. Place the certificate and key file in your host directory, which you mounted on the Bold BI application to store Nginx configuration. i.e. The directory path replaced with `<host_path_for_nginx_config>` value in the advanced docker run command.
 You can update the certificate and key file names in **boldbi-nginx-config** file.

     ![ssl configuration](images/ssl_certificate_name.png)